Finding Community Welcome

 Lunar New Year Celebration

-Asian and Pacific Islander communities celebrate the coming of a New Year in various ways.
+Asian and Pacific Islander communities celebrate the coming of the New Year in various ways.
 This event hopes to increase awareness of the traditions and values of the students in the space.

 APA Heritage Month